 After arresting him, he put him in prison, handing him over to be guarded by four squads of four soldiers each.
 Herod intended to bring him out for public trial after the Passover.
 (Acts 12:4 NIV)

-One can easily see that the KJV differs clearly about which holiday Herod was waiting to pass before he put Peter to death.
-Let us be clear; Easter and Passover are two different celebrations.
+One can easily see that the KJV differs about which holiday Herod was waiting to pass before he put Peter to death.
+To be clear; Easter and Passover are two different celebrations.
 Yes, they were about the same time on the calendar but they were not the same.
-I will present the common defense of the KJV translation and then I will explain why I believe it to be a weak argument.
+Below is the the common defense of “Easter” in the KJV translation.
+Following that will be a rebuttal to these points.

-I will write all of my responses to the KJV argument in regular black and all of the content from Chick.com in yellow which is the main color on their website.
+I will write all of my responses to the KJV argument in regular black and all of the content from Chick.com in yellow/orange which is the main color on their website.

 In defense of Easter, by Chick.com